AKingDebased/the-field-of-dreams/RecursionAndStacks/README.md

 ##### SymbolBalancer.java

+*  `SymbolBalancer.java` has been declared as final, and `isBalanced` is static.  i figured there is no need to instantiate an instance of SymbolBalancer, and so, static.

 * in the case of a closing symbol calling a pop over an empty stack, `SymbolBalancer` will throw a `NoSuchElementException`.  to handle this case, a try-catch block has been implemented that immediately returns false if ever a closing symbol tries to pop an empty stack.